rationalAgent/pacman-agent/README.md

 pacman
 ======

-ASCII Pacman game, written with curses
+ASCII Pacman game, written with curses, with an optional search agent

 Use the keys:

-x - left
+j - left
-c - right
+l - right
-k - up
+i - up
-m - down
+k - down

+a - start agent